mcroomp/cabac/README.md

 # Safe Context-adaptive binary arithmetic coding (CABAC) encoder / decoder in Rust
-Implementation of CABAC H.264/265, VP8 and rANS encoders.
+Implementation of CABAC using H.264/265, VP8 and rANS encoders.

 The coder is designed to encode binary values in an efficient manner, taking into account the bits that were previously seen.
 The previous state is stored in the Context object,